-Because parts washers are unseen heroes of the everyday world, doing the task of keeping myriad of parts we never even consider clean, most people don’t stop to think about how those parts washers do their jobs.
-How does that grease, oil, grime, or otherwise very hard-to-clean contaminants get removed day in and day out?
+Parts washers are unseen heroes of the everyday world, doing the task of keeping parts we never even consider clean.
+Most people don’t stop to think about how those parts washers do their jobs.
+How do grease, oil, grime, and otherwise hard-to-clean contaminants get removed?
 Is that process safe?

-Back in the mid-20th century, during the same chemical revolution that also produced wall-to-wall carpet, pharmaceuticals, and plastics, businesses that had to clean parts regularly in order to operate, produce, or manufacture used solvents.
+During the mid-20th century the chemical revolution that produced wall-to-wall carpet, pharmaceuticals, and plastics also developed ways to clean parts.
+For most businesses that had to clean parts regularly in order to operate, this meant using solvents.
 Chemicals such as benzene and trichloroethylene worked very efficiently and effectively to remove grease and baked-on contaminants.
 The problem was that these solvents caused real damage to the people who worked with them and to the geographical areas in which they were used.
 Many of the Superfund sites that cost the public, the government, and the environment so much money and time to clean were (and are) toxically polluted from solvent exposure.
-We as a society became aware of the damage these chemicals caused only after the fact.
+As a society, we became aware of the damage these chemicals caused only well after the fact.

 Volatile organic compounds aren’t just bad for indoor environments.
 They evaporate and react with other pollutants in outdoor air to produce ozone, and increased ozone is bad for health too.
 It causes headaches, eye, nose, and throat irritation, exacerbates respiratory problems like asthma, and has even been linked to cancer.
 Because of this, many state governments continue to pass legislation further limiting the use of VOCs.